triggerNZ/scalasyd-shapeless/slides/slides.md

 - Be cautious with fancy tricks
 - Use advanced language features sparingly
 - Write your code in a way that your colleagues can understand it
-- Focus on the business problem at hand and fear the general solution, since writing it is risky
+- Focus on the problem at hand and fear the general solution, since writing it may be risky

 ---
 class: middle, center